pyOpenSci/handbook/community/events/sprints.md

 ### Update the sprint issue and pull request board

-During the event, the remote sprint support team (either community manager or a volunteer) , should
+During the event, the remote sprint support team (either Community Manager or a volunteer), should:

 * label all issues and pull requests as `sprint-event` and with the label for the event - e.g. `pyconus-24` as they are opened.
-* Once that the sprint-event label is applied to an issue or pr, they with automatically be added to the project sprint board.
+* Once that the `sprint-event` label is applied to an issue or pr, they with automatically be added to the project sprint board.
-* Finally, once on the sprint board, they can then move each issue and pull request to the event name status on the sprint board.
+* Finally, once on the sprint board, they can then move each issue and pull request to the event name status on the sprint board. (this also can be done from the issue itself. )

 This process, if done during the sprint, will make triaging issues and pull requests after the event, easier.